 I have clicked on the link to apply for my card but I have not yet received the e-mail link to log on to the portal.
 What do I do?

 Please be patient as there may be large numbers trying to apply at the same time.
 Please remember to check your junk folder.

 How/when will I know my application for a Spend Local prepaid card has been successful?

-All applicants will be notified via email that their application has been successful or whether more information is required within 7-10 days of making their application.
+All applicants will be notified, as soon as possible, via email that their application has been successful or whether more information is required.
 However, if you are on the electoral register or hold a NI driver’s license (and have provided your driving license number) you should receive notification that your application has been successful sooner.

 Will I automatically be approved for a Spend Local prepaid card once I submit my application?

 No, once your application is received, your data will be matched against one or more existing NI government databases.
 This is to ensure that only those who are eligible will receive a Spend Local prepaid card, that cards are sent to the correct address and to help the Department minimise the risk of fraud and error.
 The databases used to verify applicants’ data are: the NI electoral register, DVA licensing database and the Department for Communities benefits databases.